TheFrozenFire/sslcheck-pow/README.md

 ### Server Performs Handshake

-As part of the server's ServerHello phase of the TLS handshake, it inspects the list of pubkey hashes included in the ClientHello and compares them to its own list of supported scan services.
+As part of the server's ServerHello phase of the TLS handshake, it determines what audit payloads to return according to whatever trust model is adopted (see below).
+If no audit payloads are supported by the client, an empty response is returned.

-For any intersection of the two, the payload and signature stored previously will be included in the ServerHello and proceeds as normal.
-If none of the scan services indicated by the client are supported, an empty TLS extension data will be returned.

 ### Client Verifies Handshake